A utility bill is a form of credit, and that means that utility providers always take your credit score into account.

-How your utility bills can affect your credit.
+How do your utility bills affect your credit?

-Paying your bills on time is important.
-Really important.
+Overall, paying your bills before the due date is really important.
 In fact, your payment history makes up 35% of your credit score.
 It is the single largest factor in determining your creditworthiness.
-(Your amounts borrowed is also very important, making up 30% of your score.)
+(The amount you’ve borrowed comes in second at 30%.)

 And when it comes to your utilities, some of your payments can be included in your score.

-“We counsel utility customers to do everything they can to keep current or to show the company that they want to keep current with electric and gas bills,” says Chilsen.
+“We counsel utility customers to do everything they can to keep current or to show the company that they want to keep current with electric and gas bills,” Chilsen says.

 Utilities exist to make our lives easier.
 Don’t let utility bills make your life more difficult.